Weeds, or invasive plants, are non-native plants that adapt quickly and aggressively to the Alberta landscape causing lasting damage.

-This act prohibits the possession, transportation and important of aquatic invasive plant species.
-For a list of the prohibited species (including invertebrates and fish), visit: Don't Let it Loose
+This Act prohibits the possession, transportation and important of aquatic invasive plant species.
+For a list of the prohibited species (including invertebrates and fish), visit: Don't Let it Loose.

 Weed control forms a key condition of the reclamation process on all dispositions.
-Act also places restrictions on pesticide use for weed control.
+The Act also places restrictions on pesticide use for weed control.

 Details the safe handling, use and application of pesticides to ensure environmental protection.
 Section 11 deals with Forest Management Pesticide use and Section 12 involves Industrial Vegetation Management.